Code2Gether-Discord/subtrack/README.md

 - [ ] Delete subscription

 #### Start and subscriptions page
-- [ ] Clicking on a subscription takes you to the edit page
+- [x] Clicking on a subscription takes you to the details page
-- [ ] Add a + button at the bottom of the page for adding a new subscription
+- [x] Add a + button at the bottom of the page for adding a new subscription

 #### Release
 - [ ] Test the app on an android phone